gangmax/gps-shifter/README.md

-This is a JavaScript port of the original [Python version](https://github.com/scateu/PyWGS84ToGCJ02).
+This program is a JavaScript port of the original [Python](https://github.com/scateu/PyWGS84ToGCJ02/blob/master/WGS84ToGCJ02.py) version.

-The program is used to solve this GPS shifting [issue](https://www.serviceobjects.com/blog/why-gps-coordinates-look-wrong-on-maps-of-china/).
+This program is used to solve the GPS shifting [issue](https://www.serviceobjects.com/blog/why-gps-coordinates-look-wrong-on-maps-of-china/).
 More details of this issue can be found [here](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China).

 Install this package: